Wason1/DMR-Documentation/glossary.md

 ## Cerner

+**CNUM:**  Uniquely identifies a synonyn.
+CNUM can be used for dose range checking.
+Paracetemol 500mg tablet or Paracetemol 665mg tablet are seperate CNUM's.

+**DNUM:** Identifies at primary level only.
+Eg paracetemol vs asprin.
+Used for interaction checking and allergy checking, but not dose range checking.

 **Activity data:** Patient-specific information, including orders and results for patient visits.
 Activity data is dynamic.

 **Activity subtype:** A division of the Order Catalog activity type.
 Activity subtypes are a consideration when placing CareNet orders is specific Cerner Millennium solutions such as Laboratory Management and Radiology Management.
 For example, anatomic pathology can have the subtypes AP processing and AP reports.